dresnite/web-crawler-backend/README.md

 I intend to turn this project into a containerized applications, but I haven't had enough time to get that done yet.

+## Testing

+This project uses Jest for unit testing, you can run the tests with `npm test`.

 ## Technologies Used

 The project utilizes the following technologies: